What student laptop is best for you?

 Graphic design and photo editing

-If you're in graphic design, your laptop needs to be powerful enough to run demanding programs.
-That's great if you work with Photoshop or InDesign but also have your web browser and Spotify open at the same time.
-That's why we recommend a laptop with at least an Intel Core i5 or AMD Ryzen 5 processor.
-Choose a Full HD screen or more, so you can work on your graphic projects in high resolution.
+If you're studying graphic design, your laptop must be powerful enough to run demanding programs.
+This is helpful if you work with Photoshop or InDesign and have your web browser and Spotify open at the same time, for example.
+You also need enough power for multitasking.
+That is why we recommend a laptop with at least an Intel Core i5 or AMD Ryzen 5 processor.
+Choose a Full HD screen or higher, so you can work on your graphic design projects in high resolution.

 Video editing and 3D applications